wizeline/wfc/docs/language.md

 ### Reserved Words

 ```
 as        ask       call     change   define
-define     dialog     do        done      empty
+do        done      empty    end      entity
-entity     equal      given     has       if
+equal     flow      given    has      if
-include    install    intent    intent    is
+include   install   intent   is       nil
-nil        not        null      reply     say
+not       null      reply    say      using
-using      wait       when      with
+wait      when      with
 ```

 ### Script Sections